Deltares/rtc-tools/CONTRIBUTING.md

 7. **Check CI status**: Ensure all automated checks and tests pass before requesting a review.
 8. **Request review**: Ask for a code review from your peers and address any comments or suggestions.

-Try to keep pull requests small and focused for easier review and faster merging.
+Keep pull requests small and focused for easier review and faster merging.

 ## Commits and Commit Messages